Skippy the Bush Kangaroo: Episodes

-Three series were made with a total of 91 episodes and production was wound up in September 1969.
-It was never intended to make more, partly because 91 episodes was considered enough, and partly because the child actor who played Sonny, Garry Pankhurst, was growing up.
+Three series were made with a total of 91 episodes, and production was wound up in September 1969.
+Producers never intended to make more, partly because 91 episodes were considered enough, and partly because the child actor who played Sonny, Garry Pankhurst, was growing up.

 Production

 The Skippy TV series was produced by Fauna Productions.
-During 1963, British film director Michael Powell had visited Australia to pre-produce his film, 'They're A Weird Mob'.
-There he met actor and theatre businessman John McCallum and legal expert Bob Austin who used their local knowledge to find finance from Australian backers.
+During 1963, British film director Michael Powell had visited Australia to preproduce his film, They're A Weird Mob.
+There, he met actor and theatre businessman John McCallum and legal expert Bob Austin, who used their local knowledge to find financing from Australian backers.
 The film did well, and McCallum and Austin together with veteran Australian producer Lee Robinson went on to set up Fauna Productions.

-The business made its reputation with Skippy, produced in association with Frank Packer's Channel Nine.
-Fauna Productions went on to produce the TV series Barrier Reef and Boney as well as the feature film Nickel Queen.
+The business made its reputation with Skippy, produced in association with Frank Packer's TCN Channel 9 Sydney.
+Fauna Productions went on to produce the TV series Barrier Reef and Boney, as well as the feature film Nickel Queen.
 Fauna Productions is still in business, now being run by two sons of the founders, Philip Austin and Nick McCallum.
-It holds copyright over the original Skippy TV series while the Nine Network holds the trademark.
+It holds copyright over the original Skippy TV series, while the Nine Network holds the trademark.

-Most episodes were directed by Max Varnel or Eric Fullilove with scripts written by Australian writers.
-Producer Lee Robinson said "Each story has the underlying thought, which is the preservation of wild life".
+Most episodes were directed by Max Varnel or Eric Fullilove, with scripts written by Australian writers.
+Producer Lee Robinson said, "Each story has the underlying thought, which is the preservation of wildlife".

-Accomplished musician, band-leader and composer Eric Jupp was responsible for the theme and incidental music for Skippy.
+Accomplished musician, band-leader, and composer Eric Jupp was responsible for the theme and incidental music for Skippy.
 "It took me a few days to write the Skippy theme," said Jupp.
 'I'd already written three or four versions and then rejected them.
 But the effort has proved worthwhile because about 30,000 records of the theme have been sold in Australia alone.'.